pietrop/documentary-story-research--notes/assessing-sources.md

 3. **Verify Domain Ownership**, using:[Domaintools.com](http://www.domaintools.com/),[whois.com](http://www.whois.com/)- Search who owns it looking at the details section of the website:

-* the
-  **adress**
-  , check in google mpas, does it seem fake? or do they withhold info? big companies generally don’t     hide contact details
+* the**adress**, check in google mpas, does it seem fake? or do they withhold info? big companies generally don’t     hide contact details

--is there an official**e-mail adress**?  do the addresses syntax matches with the one on the website ?
+* is there an official**e-mail adress**?    do the addresses syntax matches with the one on the website ?

-* is there a
-  **phone number**
-  ? do a reverse search on number to see who owns it, maybe give them a call?
+* is there a**phone number**? do a reverse search on number to see who owns it, maybe give them a call?

 ## Another examples {#another-examples}